SharePoint/sp-dev-docs/docs/sp-add-ins/package-and-publish-high-trust-sharepoint-add-ins.md

-- An on-premises SharePoint 2013 development environment.
+- An on-premises SharePoint development environment.
 See  [Set up an on-premises development environment for SharePoint Add-ins](set-up-an-on-premises-development-environment-for-sharepoint-add-ins.md) for the setup instructions.

 - An IIS web server to host the remote web application.
 IIS Manager should be installed.

-- Visual Studio installed either remotely or on the computer where you have installed SharePoint 2013.
+- Visual Studio installed either remotely or on the computer where you have installed SharePoint.

 - Microsoft Office Developer Tools for Visual Studio